ShayJordan/discovermaths.github.io/_pages/cryptography.md

 So the plaintext "hello" is encrypted to the ciphertext "wtaad".
 {: .notice}

-If you know what they encryption key was, you just work backwards to decrypt (encode the ciphertext, subtract the key, reduce modulo 26, and then decode).
+If you know what they encryption key was, you just work backwards to decrypt (encode the ciphertext, subtract the key, reduce mod 26, and then decode).
 If you *don't* know the shift key, you might need to use a bit of [frequency analysis](https://crypto.interactive-maths.com/frequency-analysis-breaking-the-code.html) or knowledge of common word endings, letter combinations or short words within the language you're working in to figure out the key.

 ### Affine Ciphers